Matt-Tarduno/bc-carbon-tax/README.md

-"Driver responses to carbon taxation: evidence from British Columbia"
+British Columbia Traffic Data

 ====================================================================

-This repo contains code used to scrape Brithish Columbia's Ministry of Transportation site, as well as the stata that can be used to reproduce our results.
+This repo contains code used to scrape British Columbia's Ministry of Transportation site for daily average traffic speeds.